 Principle 3: Natural systems change in ways that people benefit from and can influence.
 Principle 4: There are no permanent or impermeable boundaries that prevent matter from flowing between systems.
 Principle 5: Decisions affecting resources and natural systems are complex and involve many factors.
 California Arts Standards In 2019, the California State Board of Education adopted new Arts content standards for students in pre-kindergarten through grade 12.
 The California Arts Standards (CAS) include the five Arts disciplines: Dance, Media Arts, Music, Theatre, and Visual Arts.
 The standards are organized around four artistic processes (creating, preforming/presenting/producing, responding, and connecting).
 The artistic processes are divided into eleven anchor standards that repeat through each arts discipline and all across all grade levels.
-The artistic processes are defined as follows: - Creating (all arts disciplines) Conceiving and developing new artistic ideas and work. - Performing (dance, music, theatre) Realizing artistic ideas and work through interpretation and presentation. - Producing (media arts) Realizing and presenting artistic ideas and work. - Responding (all arts disciplines) Understanding and evaluating how the arts convey meaning. - Connecting (all arts disciplines) Relating artistic ideas and work with personal meaning and external context.
-Tulare County Office of Education Tim A. Hire, County Superintendent of Schools Educational Resource Services 7000 Doe Avenue, Suite A Visalia, CA 93291
+The artistic processes are defined as follows: • Creating (all arts disciplines) - Conceiving and developing new artistic ideas and work. - Performing (dance, music, theatre) Realizing artistic ideas and work through interpretation and presentation. - Presenting (visual arts) Interpreting and sharing artistic work. - Producing (media arts) Realizing and presenting artistic ideas and work. - Responding (all arts disciplines) Understanding and evaluating how the arts convey meaning. - Connecting (all arts disciplines) Relating artistic ideas and work with personal meaning and external context.
+Tulare County Office of Education Tim A. Hire, County Superintendent of Schools 6200 S. Mooney Blvd.
+Visalia, CA 93277